mpoffald/sharpy/docs/examples.rst

 ========

 Customer creation is generally just a simple call on a product instance.
-The :py:func:`CheddarProduct.create_customer` method supports everything that the GetCheddar API `create a new customer <http://docs.getcheddar.com/#create-a-new-customer>`_ call supports.
+The :py:func:`CheddarProduct.create_customer` method supports everything that the Cheddar API `create a new customer <http://docs.getcheddar.com/#create-a-new-customer>`_ call supports.